McStasMcXtrace/iFit/Applications/standalone/README.txt

 HOWTO create standalone applications for iFit:

 Requires to have Matlab compiler installed (mcc).
+To build the Debian packages, a Debian minimal system must be created one level above the 'trunk' with
+% sudo debootstrap --arch $ARCH precise build-chroot-$ARCH

 Linux (Debian/Ubuntu, works on amd64 and i386):
 -----------------------------------------------